 New Bedford is a historic whaling community that evolved into a thriving center for the commercial fishing and seafood industry.
 More than 95,000 citizens live in this coastal city, located in Bristol County, Massachusetts.
-The median age for New Bedford residents is 37 years old, some have life partners (10.1%), and even more (60.2%) are raising a family.
+The median age for New Bedford residents is 37 years old; some residents have life partners (10.1%), and even more (60.2%) are raising a family.

 Whether you’re one of the New Bedford citizens who's busy taking care of a spouse and children, or you’re someone settling into those blissful retirement years, you may be considering New Bedford, Massachusetts life insurance to protect your loved ones and your financial stability.

 Picking the right insurance can be a confusing task, whether you're looking for life insurance, homeowners insurance, or auto coverage.
 The great news is you don’t need to do it alone.
 Independent insurance agents in New Bedford can help you figure out the best life policy for you and your loved ones.
 Find an insurance agent near you to learn more.